-"Walker Line" students wait in the Gym Lobby and "Car Line" students wait and in the Gym.
 Parents/Guardians picking up their child must show the name card issued by SHS to the staff member overseeing dismissal.
-"Wildcat Walker" students must check out at the Front Office before exiting the building.
+"Walker Line" students are dismissed through the Gym Lobby and the "Car Line" students are dismissed through the Gym Door adjacent to the path to the DROP ZONE.
+"Wildcat Walker: students must check out at the Front Office before exiting the building.
 Any student not picked up by 3:15pm must report to Extended Care and the parent will be charged a minimum of a half hour for this service.